How to Create a Great Manufacturing Website in 2020

 Speak to Your Target Audience

-For prospects who are vetting multiple companies, thoughtful and well-written content that is specifically speaking to your target audience will help you stand apart from the competition.
-Product and capabilities pages should be written for the audience members who will be reading them:
+When a prospect is vetting multiple manufacturing companies, thoughtful and well-written content that is specifically aimed at your target audience will help your website stand out from the competition.

 Once you've identified your audience(s), make sure you generate content that speaks to their needs, including key information such as turnaround times, customer rejection rates, processing accuracy, product quality, lead times, shipping, etc.